 The Walking Access Mapping System has all the information you need to find publicly accessible land.
 Search to find where you are or want to go.
 Use different layers to display roads, marginal strips, reserves, territorial boundaries and conservation land.

 It is common for ski-tourers or split-boarders to access the backcountry via ski areas.
 These ski areas will have policies for using the ski area in this fashion, and it is important to follow these for everyone's safety.
 If you're planning on accessing the backcountry in this way, check out our Backcountry Access Policies page first.

 Backcountry Ski-Touring in NZ Guidebook

 This book is your essential guide to the best backcountry touring and ski mountaineering in New Zealand.
 Whether you’re new to the world of backcountry snowsports, an enthusiast looking for inspiration, or an international traveler sampling what New Zealand has to offer, this guide will help you plan your next adventure.
 Read it here >>

 If you are ever short of ideas or places to go and ski, the Ski Touring NZ website is a great site where people can enter trips they have done, complete with maps of where they went and photos of the terrain.

 Knowing the terrain

-Knowing where you are going and what type of terrain you will be in is important as this allows to apply the avalanche forecast to that terrain.
-Maps are still the best way of doing this.
-This can be done on the topographical map that is on the NZAA.
+Knowing where you are going and what type of terrain you will be in is important as this allows you to apply the avalanche forecast to that terrain.
+Maps are still the best way of doing this and this can be done on the topographical map that is on the NZAA homepage.
 This map will allow you to see the contour lines of the terrain showing you what elevation and aspect you will be in.
-This will also allow you to see any public observation that have been made for that region giving you more essential avalanche information.
+This will also allow you to see any public observation that has been made for that region, giving you more essential avalanche information.